 Can the mortgage lender prevent the transfer of equity?

 Yes.
 Your lender may not approve the transfer for any number of reasons.
 For instance, the new joint owner might not meet the lender's lending criteria.

 If your existing lender will not consent to the transfer, you will either have to remortgage or pay off the mortgage.

 Can I borrow more money when transferring equity?

-If there is an existing mortgage, the lender will need to vet the new owner to make sure they are happy with the new ownership structure.
+If there is an existing mortgage, the lender will need to accept the new ownership structure.
 If you also wish to release equity, this would typically be achieved with a remortgage from the existing or new lender.

 What if the property is leasehold?

 When equity in a leasehold property is being transferred, the following additional steps will need to be completed: